Yedomon/Bric_a_Brac/README.md

 - #### 2020 Wahooo nice surprise | Only One species in Genomis Elselvier | [Characterization of Withania somnifera chloroplast genome and its comparison with other selected species of Solanaceae](https://www.sciencedirect.com/science/article/pii/S0888754319303258)

+- #### A second example from Genomics elselvier | [Chloroplast genome sequences of Artemisia maritima and Artemisia absinthium: Comparative analyses, mutational hotspots in genus Artemisia and phylogeny in family Asteraceae](https://www.sciencedirect.com/science/article/pii/S0888754319304537#!)

 - #### Very nice argument | `` Previous studies based on plastid fragments and/or nuclear ribosomal DNA have had limited success resolving relationships within the genus Salvia.
 This study evaluates the efficacy of complete plastome sequences for phylogenetic inference within Salvia, using the recently established Salvia subg.
 Glutinaria as a case study.
 We use these plastomes to identify hypervariable and simple sequence repeat (SSR) regions for future studies within Salvia.`` [The Chloroplast Genome of Salvia: Genomic Characterization and Phylogenetic Analysis](https://www.journals.uchicago.edu/doi/pdf/10.1086/710083)